Linuxfabrik/monitoring-plugins/check-plugins/icinga-topflap-services/README.md

 ## Overview

 Detects fast-flapping Icinga services by counting state changes per service within a configurable lookback interval.
-Queries the IcingaDB event history and alerts when any service exceeds the configured number of state changes.
+Queries the Icinga DB event history and alerts when any service exceeds the configured number of state changes.

 **Important Notes:**

-* Requires IcingaDB with the IcingaWeb2 module
+* Requires Icinga DB with the Icinga Web 2 module
-* The IcingaWeb2 user needs at least the "icingadb > General Module Access" permission
+* The Icinga Web 2 user needs at least the "icingadb > General Module Access" permission
 * Instead of specifying URL, username and password on the command line, you can create and specify an INI file:

     ```text